- 3-1/2 cups (840 ml) filtered water

 (If the whole cucumbers are long and exceed shoulder of the mason jar, cut them in half or into slices)

-4. Cover the contents with the salt brine until it reaches about 1 in (2.5 cm) above the top of the cucumbers.
+4. Cover the contents with the brine until it reaches about 1 inch (2.5 cm) above the top of the cucumbers.

 5. Place Kraut Source onto the jar.
 Allow to ferment for 7 - 10 days in a cool spot, away from direct sunlight.
 Check every few days that there is water in the moat, and top off as needed.